Global Issues and Global Society: Environmental Pollution and Health Effects University of Tsukuba

 Other information

-face-to-face Other courses in the "Global Issues and Global Society" series are closely related to this course, so students are encouraged to take those courses as well.
+Other courses in the "Global Issues and Global Society" series are closely related to this course, so students are encouraged to take those courses as well.
+The basic format is face-to-face, but online (on-demand) sessions will be conducted as needed.

 Site for Inquiry